mehdi-adim/temp/README.md

 - Requirements :
     - **Docker** version 18.09 (or newer).
     - **Docker-compose** version 1.17 (or newer).
-    - Get **Gowalla** Dataset:
     - NLE VPN connection is required.
     - Use any SFTP client to access:  **wood.int.europe.naverlabs.com**.
+    - Get **Gowalla** Dataset:
         - Data is located on **/gfs/project/likemind/gwalla**.
         - Load data to your local (download folder path) using the SFTP client.
         - Or (you can use secure copy over ssh connection on wood server to clone data).
+    - Get **Foursquare** Dataset:
+        - Data is located on **/gfs/project/likemind/foursquare**.
+        - Load data to your local (download folder path) using the SFTP client.

 - Cloning project:
     - VPN connection & https://oss.navercorp.com/situational-recommender/ authentication are required: